nanoy42/django-voting-app/docs/administration.rst

 This guide targets the administrators that want to know how to create votes, questions and answers on django-voting-app.

-Note that the vast majority of the described operations can be done in the admin panel (accessible with the ``/admin`` url or by clicking on your username and then Admin).
+All the described operations can be done in the admin panel (accessible with the ``/admin`` url or by clicking on your username and then Admin).

 Create votes, questions an answers
 ##################################